bahriasan/SecurityStack/README.md

 # SecurityStack

-Implements and Enables using Security Services(SecurityAccess and Authentication) by CSM/CryIf/CryptoDriver AUTOSAR Modules and OpenSSL as Crypto Driver
+Implements and Enables Security Services(SecurityAccess and Authentication) with CSM/CryIf/CryptoDriver AUTOSAR Classic Modules and using OpenSSL as SW Crypto Driver.

 SecurityAccess: Has 3 security Levels, SecurityLevel-1/3/5.
 All are secured with AES128 symmetric crypto.
-Access is enabled with Challenge Response
+Access is enabled with Challenge-Response
 Authentication: Provides RSA2048 Challenge-Response Asymmetric Cryptography.
 Signature is 256 Byte long.

 Sample Cases:

 SecAccess-1:
 SecurityStack 0x02 0x27 0x01
 SecurityStack 0x02 0x31 0x01